makerdao/dss-flash/README.md

         }

         // Repay the loan amount + fee
-        // Be sure not to overpay as there are no safety gaurds for this vat.move(address(this), address(lender), amount + fee);
+        // Be sure not to overpay as there are no safety guards for this vat.move(address(this), address(lender), amount + fee);

         return keccak256("VatDaiFlashBorrower.onVatDaiFlashLoan");